hturnbull93/bank-py/README.md

 Wrote test for withdrawing 200 then 100 from an account with 1000, returned string has balance: 700.00.
 Red.

 `withdraw` implements similar functionality to `deposit` but deducting the amount from the balance.

+- [ ] 3.1

+> As a Bank Manager,
+> So we don't go out of pocket,
+> I want withdrawals to only be allowed to occur if the customer has sufficient funds

+Wrote test for withdrawing 1500 from an account with 1000, string returned should say "Insufficient funds".
+Red.